 Are you moving to Dallas in the USA?

-It’s said big things happen in Dallas, Texas and everything here is super-sized from the ten-gallon hat to your steak.
+It’s said big things happen in Dallas, Texas and you’ll see that everything here is super-sized from the ten-gallon hat to the size of your steak.
 The city of Dallas has something for everyone and offers a unique blend of south-western US hospitality, cosmopolitan flair, old west charm and modern sophistication.
 Dallas is both a historic and modern city with museums, amusement parks, gardens, historic sites and many other activities to be found.

-Dallas owes its origin to a farmer called John Neely Bryan who in 1841 built a hut on the banks of the Trinity River in north-eastern Texas (a replica can be seen in Dealey Plaza, where the President Kennedy was assassinated in 1963).
-Like most US cities it was the coming of the railways that saw the city rapidly develop as they allowed the region’s grain, cotton and oil to be transported to market.
-After World War Two the city became home to numerous insurance corporations and banks, making it an important business and financial centre, something that was used to great affect in that greatest of soap operas, ‘Dallas’.
-Now the city is renowned for architecture, art institutions (such as the Dallas Museum of Art, the Crow Collection of Asian Art and the Nasher Sculpture Center).
+Dallas owes its origin to a farmer called John Neely Bryan who in 1841 built a hut on the banks of the Trinity River in north-eastern Texas (a replica can be seen in Dealey Plaza, where President Kennedy was assassinated in 1963).
+Like most US cities it was the coming of the railways that saw the city rapidly develop as they allowed the region’s grain, cotton and oil to be transported to market with Dallas being the meeting point of numerous rail-lines.
+After World War Two the city became home to numerous insurance corporations and banks, making it an important business and financial centre, something that was used as an underlying theme of the massively popular TV soap operas ‘Dallas’.
+Now the city is renowned for architecture and, art institutions (such as the Dallas Museum of Art, the Crow Collection of Asian Art and the Nasher Sculpture Centre).
 The city is also home to numerous parks providing ample opportunity for outdoor activities such as cycling, swimming, tennis, and golf.

-Many migrants have found it helpful to set up a US bank account before moving to the country.
-This makes it easy for converted money to be transferred straight into your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Dallas who offer an online sign-up service.
+Many migrants who have relocated to Dallas have found it helpful to set up a US bank account before moving to the country.
+This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
+There are many banks in Dallas who offer an on-line sign-up service.

 Dallas has an excellent public transport system, the Dallas Area Rapid Transit (DART) incorporating buses and trains and details can found at www.dart.org